elimuinformatics/smart-launcher-v2/README.md

+# ⚠️ Deprecated Repository

+This repository (`smart-launcher-v2`) is **no longer maintained** and should not be used for new projects.
+It remains public for reference only.

 # SMART Launcher
 This server acts as a proxy that intercepts requests to otherwise open FHIR servers and requires those requests to be properly authorized.
 It also provides